 a) Do your customers have good commercial credit?

 Factoring companies carefully examine the business credit of your customers.
 They only buy invoices that have a good credit score.
-Consequently, factoring will work for you only if your customers have good credit.
+Consequently, factoring works for you only if your customers have good credit.

 b) Are your invoices encumbered?

 Factoring companies cannot buy your invoices if they are encumbered by UCC liens from lenders or tax authorities.
-The factoring company will need to work out a subordination with the lien holder.
+The factoring company needs to work out a subordination with the lien holder.

 Note that machining and metalworking companies typically use equipment financing to finance equipment.
 Usually, these facilities are secured only by the equipment and don’t encumber accounts receivable.
 Check with your lender if you are unsure.